Category: History of Philosophy

 - economic, society, national, culture, cultures, democracy

 None of the three titles I’ve given here are exactly apt.
-(This is sort of the point; the work from before 1950 doesn’t even naturally fall into the categories we now use.)
-Philosophy of Mind includes a mix of empirical psychology and idealist-inflected reflections on the nature of consciousness.
-What I’ve called “Speculative Philosophy” is a bit of a grab-bag of things that the analytic philosophers didn’t like.
-And what I’ve called “Political Philosophy” is as much about social theory as politics as we’d now understand it.
+(This is sort of the point; the work from before 1950 doesn’t even naturally fall into the categories that are now used.)
+Philosophy of mind includes a mix of empirical psychology and idealist-inflected reflections on the nature of consciousness.
+What I’ve called “speculative philosophy” is a bit of a grab-bag of things that the analytic philosophers didn’t like.
+And what I’ve called “political philosophy” is as much about social theory as politics as we’d now understand it.
 But as long as we keep track of what’s being measured, the terms provide a helpful enough shorthand.

-So let’s start by looking at the Philosophy of Mind words.
-I’ll first graph out how frequently each of these 9 words appears, and then look at what happens when you sum them up.
+I’ll start by looking at the philosophy of mind words.
+I’ll first graph out how frequently each of these nine words appears, and then look at what happens when they’re summed up.